david68cu/python_cli_template_advanced/README.md

-# Python Template CLI file
+# Python Advanced Template for CLI projects

+## We we should use a template we know for our projects

 ## Where to find some help if issues arise using this template ?

-This repo was  folked from "David Gutierrez CLI project Layout , use it !! repo  "in [0]
+This repo was  folked from "David Gutierrez advanced Python cliproject Layout , use it !! repo  "in [0]

 The explanation of each file and their  interaction and how and why we arrive here and the solutions to the problems we faced is described in [1]